akumina/AkuminaDev/docs/AK-Headless.md

 Headless has the ability to handle custom Views, should you wish to serve static pages.

 To configure routing for your custom View:
 1. Copy your .cshtml to a folder in {headlessappdir}/Views
    a.
-You can create a new folder if you wish
+You can create a new folder under {headlessappdir}/Views if you wish
 2. Add an entry for your View to {headlessappdir}/routconfig.json
    a.
 Format is "/customRoute": "~/Views/Path/To/Your/view.cshtml"